 In 2018 we had our first paddlers take part in the IVF World Sprint Championships in Tahiti.
 Even though all those paddlers were paddling for different clubs (Wakatipu – Queenstown, Whakatū Marae – Nelson, Parehaka – Whangarei and Horouta – Gisborne) the hype seems to have percolated through the club.
 As I write this we have one paddler (Greg Buck paddling for a Wanganui crew) at World Long Distance championships in Australia this weekend.

 In 2017 and 2018 Pete Bywater competed in the Queen Lili’Uokalani Canoe Race in Kona, Hawai’i, paddling for Waitaha.
-This is a great international race with the choice of iron or change over races and great events leading up to the main the race.
+This is a great international race with the choice of iron or change-over races and great events in the week leading up to the main the race.
+It is one of the biggest outrigger races in the world.

 Long Distance Nationals & Takapuna Cup

-We have had crews and singles paddlers paddling (some gaining gold medals) at various Long Distance National competitions and racing at the Takapuna Beach Cup (18, 35 or 42km) in the past.
-Next year the Long Distance Nationals will be in Picton so we can’t use the excuse of distance.
+We have had crews and singles paddlers paddling (some gaining gold medals) at various Long Distance National competitions and racing at the Takapuna Beach Cup (18, 35 or 42km; change-over and iron races) in the past.
+Next year the Long Distance Nationals will be in Picton so we can’t use the excuse of all the racing being in the North Island.

 If you can’t find a crew do a two